 Hand and Wrist Sports Injury Therapy Specialist in Lee’s Summit, MO

 Hand and wrist injuries are among the most common sustained during physical activity.
 Some common injuries include the trigger finger, carpal tunnel syndrome, cubital tunnel syndrome, and tendonitis.
 Get the treatments you need today!
 Hand and wrist injury treatment is available at Prime Physical Therapy.
+Dr. Kyo Hwang and his team are dedicated to offering the latest and most appropriate treatment.
 For more information, contact us today or book an appointment online.
 We are conveniently located at 1161 NE Rice Rd Lee’s Summit, MO 64086.

 Table of Contents: